Skip to content

 Mitigation, Witherspoon-Witt, and the penalty-phase posture

-Three frameworks shape what a SCR 250-qualified attorney does in the courtroom that distinguishes a capital trial from a non-capital felony trial.
+Three frameworks illustrate why capital trial work differs from a non-capital felony trial.

 First, mitigation development.
 Federal capital practice has produced an extensive scholarship on what mitigation investigation actually entails — social-history records spanning multiple generations, mental-health and trauma evaluations, school and military records, and a coherent narrative of the defendant that the penalty-phase fact-finder can integrate.
 Nevada’s capital framework imports much of this expectation through the Sixth Amendment effective-assistance standard articulated in Strickland v.
 Washington and applied in subsequent capital cases.
 Counsel who have not done capital mitigation before are unlikely to do it adequately on a first matter.